css-for-js/sole-and-ankle-animated/README.md

 In order to accomplish this challenge, **you'll need to tweak the JSX.** There's no way to solve this problem in CSS alone.
 In particular, you'll need to duplicate the text inside each navigation link.

+The relevant component is `Header.js`.
 You may wish to create a new `NavLink` component, though it isn't required.

 ### Stretch Goal